emmajanedrews/base-template/_posts/2018-04-03-you-can-earn-up-to-30000-a-year-with-our-referral-agent-program.md

 Thomas Edison did not invent the light bulb—he just made it better.
 How are we going to make the lightbulb better?
 With coaching and organizing your database, just to name a few methods.

-**You could earn $10,000 to $30,000 a year part time.** Again, if you’re interested and want to learn more about this program, just **[click here](https://www.teamlally.com/real-estate-referrals.php)** and we’ll look forward to seeing you there.&nbsp;
+**You could earn $10,000 to $30,000 a year part-time.** Again, if you’re interested and want to learn more about this program, just **[click here](https://www.teamlally.com/real-estate-referrals.php)** and we’ll look forward to seeing you there.&nbsp;

 If you have any other questions, don’t hesitate to reach out to us.
 We’d be glad to help you.&nbsp;